We take a look at the rise and fall of the House of Tudor, one of Brittain’s most famous ruling families.

 Now, what we must keep in mind is that many believed that Henry VI was the legitimate Monarch.
 Henry of Lancaster had deposed his cousin Richard II in 1399 in order to become Henry IV.
 This move ensured constant unrest throughout the land as many believed that the House of Lancaster was not the rightful ruling family but it should be the House of York.
 This ultimately led to the wars of the roses where the House of York battled for their inheritance and birthright.

-Owen Henry was, of course, a firm supporter of the House of Lancaster and fought heroicly on the battlefield to ensure their success.
+Owen Tudor was, of course, a firm supporter of the House of Lancaster and fought heroically on the battlefield to ensure their success.
 Unfortunately, he died for this cause in 1461, beheaded by Yorkists in Hereford Marketplace.

 The Rise of The House of Tudor

 Soon after, Edward of York seized the throne and became Edward IV.
-This ensured that Owner Henry‘s grandson Henry Tudor and Henry VI had to live on the run for years to come as a refugee.
+This ensured that Owen Tudor‘s grandson Henry Tudor and Henry VI had to live on the run for years to come as a refugee.

 But as the old saying goes, love conquers all and about three years later, Edward IV fell desperately in love.
 A young and beautiful widow named Elizabeth Woodville would persuade the King to marry her and so he did.
 The court and Europe were outraged as she was “a penniless commoner”.
 But what really got to the nobility of England was when Edward IV started to issue titles and wealth to the Woodville family.